 It is also required to ensure that the number of copies for the District of Columbia Process Service is adequate if a consolidated brief is submitted.
 Original and three copies of each brief must be filed with the Clerk.
 However, if the case is to be heard en banc, then the original and nine copies of each brief must be filed.
 A copy of each brief must be served on counsel for each separately represented party and on each unrepresented party.
 By order in a particular case, the court may require the filing or District of Columbia Process Service of a different number of copies.

 There are repercussions to a Failure to File.
 An appellee may seek to dismiss an appeal if an appellant fails to submit a brief within the period specified in this rule or within the period thus extended.
 Unless the court gives permission, a party that fails to submit a brief will not be heard during an oral argument.

 HOW TO SERVE A SUBPOENA IN the district of Columbia

-Subpoenas must be issued under the seal of the court, stating the name of the court and the name of the action, and the clerk must demand each individual to present and testify at the time and location stated.
+Subpoenas must be issued under the court’s seal, stating the court’s name and the action’s name, and the clerk must demand each individual to present and testify at the time and location stated.
 An unsigned and sealed blank subpoena will be sent to the party seeking it, and the party must fill it up before serving.

 Generally, a subpoena may be served by anybody over eighteen, as long as they are not a party to the case.
-The individual identified in the subpoena shall be served with a copy of the subpoena and the fees and mileage authorized by law for one day’s attendance, which shall be delivered to that person.
+The individual identified in the subpoena will be given a copy of the subpoena and the fees and mileage authorized by law for one day’s attendance, which will be delivered to that person.
 Subpoenas issued on behalf of the State, an official, or an agency are exempt from the requirement that costs and travel be paid upfront.

 how to domesticate an OUT-OF-STATE SUBPOENA in the district of columbia